thernst-de/smarthome.plugin.autoblind/README.md

 ###States###
 All subitems of a object item are considered as object states ("state item").
 Their ids are arbitrary and used as values for the item given as `item_state_id`.
 If you configure names for the items, they are used as values for the item given as `item_state_name`. (otherwise the item id is used here, too)

 Every state can have an arbitrary number of "enter" and "leave" condition sets.
 An state can become current if one of the "enter" condition sets is fulfilled.
 Once the state is current, it can only be left if one of the "leave" condition sets is fulfilled.
 Inside every condition set an arbitrary number of conditions can be defined.
+If a state does not have any condition sets, the state can always be entered/left.
+This can be used to have a default state.

 Every state can have an arbitray number of "actions" defined.
 Once the state becomes current, all actions are performed.
 If an state stays current in further checks, the actios are reperformed under several conditions.
 Actions are defined as attribute "set_(action_name)".